-We reported an operating profit of \$21.3 million and net income from continuing operations of \$18.4 million in the year ended December 31, 2018, an operating profit of \$10.9 million and net income from continuing operations of \$6.8 million in the year ended December 31, 2017 and operating profit of \$0.8 million and a loss from continuing operations of \$5.3 million in the year ended December 31, 2016.
-We also incurred major losses in years prior to fiscal 2016 and as of December 31, 2018 have an accumulated deficit of \$683 million.
+We reported an operating profit of \$21.3 million and net income from continuing operations of \$18.4 million in the year ended December 31, 2018, an operating profit of \$10.9 million and net income from continuing operations of \$6.8 million in the year ended December 31, 2017 and operating profit of \$0.8 million and a loss from continuing operations of \$5.3 million in the year ended December 31, 2016 and as of December 31, 2018 have an accumulated deficit of \$683 million.
 We cannot assure you that we can operate profitably in the future.
 If we do not continue to operate profitably, our share price will decline and the viability of our company will be in question.